 Langer's Delicatessen has been around for over 65 years now.
 The MacArthur Park-adjacent institution's serves matzo ball soup, lox on bagel and the famous Number 19 sandwich.
 Past the hordes of pastrami-loving diners that line the booths you'll find three paintings: they show a Langer's Deli 45 years into the past.

 Off-Ramp Kevin Ferguson found out the paintings are the work of a Dutch born painter named Marinus Welman who is still painting today.
 He went to Langers to investigate.
-Norm Langer, the deli's owner says despite please to sell them, the paintings are a treasured part of his "public collection."
+Norm Langer, the deli's owner says despite pleas to sell them, the paintings are a treasured part of his "public collection."

 Welman hasn't gone far.
 He's living in Southern California still and keeps a studio in an industrial part of Orange.
 He says he was asked by the deli's founders—Al and Jean Langer—to produce three paintings for the restaurant.
 In exchange Welman said Langer's gave him about $1000 and a year's supply of the deli's Number 6: chopped chicken liver and pastrami.